 When we came to move office, Dave asked me to timelapse the move.
 Which I did.
 But when I settled down to make the movie with Quicktime Pro as I had many times before, it didn’t work.
 After quite a lot of frustration and pointless rebooting of computer, I eventually turned to the web to see if anyone else was suffering.
 Lo and behold, they were.
 Seems as though Apple had released a new version of Quicktime in order to support the new iTunes movie renting malarkey.
 And they made it buggy.
 And it seems as though my problems weren’t the whole story.
 Lots of people using After Effects who had allowed the update were finding that they couldn’t render their videos.
-The solution for me was to unistall Quicktime 7.4, find a version of Quicktime 7.3.1 buried on the Apple website and install that.
+The solution for me was to unistall Quicktime 7.4, find a and install that.
 Many of those who were suffering were using macs and apparently couldn’t easily uninstall Quicktime and had to rely on Timemachine to rollback.
 To make matters worse, board posters are alleging that Apple has been deleting posts on their boards about the issue.
 All in all, Apple appear to have made a bit of a mess of the whole thing.
 I think that the After Effects issues have now been fixed, but not the image sequence ones.

 It’s certainly made me think twice about was a seemingly inevitable switch from Windows to mac.